University Challenge is back for a brand new series for 2021/2022 - here's all you need to know.

 Jeremy Paxman returns as quizmaster as the competition gets underway.

 Having aired since the 1960s, the show sees teams of four from Universities across the country go head to head in a general knowledge knockout tournament.

 The new series of University Challenge airs at 8:30PM on Monday nights on BBC Two.

-In the second match of the quiz tonight (26 July), London Business School battles it out with Hertford College, Oxford for a place in the second round.
+In the latest match of the quiz tonight (18 October) it’s the first of the two highest scoring loser matches as University College London and St John's College, Cambridge battle it out for a place in the second round.

 Episodes will continue weekly throughout 2021 and into 2022.

 As well as watching on TV, you'll be able to watch episodes online via BBC iPlayer.

 The quiz competition features teams from universities across the UK and the colleges of the University of Oxford and the University of Cambridge.

 Applications took place last year with teams needing to take part in a general trivia quiz in order to be selected.

 The competition starts with 28 teams who will each go head-to-head with the winners making the final 16.
 The top four highest-scoring losing teams in the first round will face-off for the final two places in the last 16.